GOOD PLANNING

-Evolution of The Plan
+Evolution of the Plan

-The search for a new UC campus, increasing pressures from surrounding cities to make land use decisions, as well as politics prompted the Irvine Company to consider a bold plan: Maintain The Ranch under single ownership and develop a Master Plan for its orderly transition form agriculture to urban land uses.
+The search for a new UC campus, increasing pressures from surrounding cities to make land use decisions, as well as politics prompted the Irvine Company to consider a bold plan: Maintain The Ranch under single ownership and develop a Master Plan for its orderly transition from agriculture to urban land uses.

 By the late 1950s, the urban sprawl of Los Angeles was marching southward, following the freeways into Orange County.
 This prompted the Irvine Company to take its stewardship of The Irvine Ranch® into a new era.
 Mindful of the uniqueness of its holdings, the company's directors made the decision to forego obvious short-term financial gains realized from selling off holdings.
 Instead, they explored a visionary concept: the creation of a large-scale, master-planned community designed to provide a careful balance of working, living, learning and recreational environments-all integrated in a logical and aesthetic fashion.